 We must understand that “righteousness” is not something we earn by our obedience, or that we have to work to maintain.
 Rather, righteousness is a free and permanent GIFT which we received when we received Jesus (Rom.
 5:17, 3:24).
-God’s gifts, including salvation (Rom.
-6:23), and His calling are irrevocable (Rom.
+And God’s gifts, including salvation (Rom.
+6:23), and His calling, are irrevocable (Rom.
 11:29).
 Immature Christians are righteous.
 Carnal Christians are righteous.
 Deceived Christians are righteous.

 God is always gracious, never legalistic.
-But the devil—like a hateful prosecuting attorney, judge, jury, and executioner—is very much a legalist.
+But the devil —like a hateful prosecuting attorney, judge, jury, and executioner— is very much a legalist.
 The devil is the one who accuses (Zechariah 3:1-4, Rev. 12:10), and condemns, and threatens, and kills: not God!

-However, then came the whole Mosaic system later “crept in” (Rom.
+However, the whole Mosaic system later “crept in” (Rom.
 5:20 ISV).
 It was a ministry of death and condemnation (2 Cor.
-3:7-9)—which was an unfortunate interruption in the unilateral, everlasting, Abrahamic covenant of grace to Abraham and his descendants (Gen. 17:19).
+3:7-9 ), and an unfortunate interruption in the unilateral, everlasting, Abrahamic covenant of grace to Abraham and his descendants.